arup-group/cookiecutter-pypackage/CONTRIBUTING.md

    Continuous integration tests will run in your PR and will fail if your changes break anything.

 ### Add to the template

-Cookiecutter templates use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating syntax.
+Copier templates use [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templating syntax.
 For example, `{{ module_name }}` -> `python_boilerplate` on running
 You can get a good feel for this by looking at the current implementation.

-The GitHub CI workflows also use the `{{}}` syntax, requiring anything that should be left behind after cookiecutter works its magic to be wrapped in {% raw %} and {% endraw %} commands.
+The GitHub CI workflows also use the `{{}}` syntax, requiring anything that should be left behind after copier works its magic to be wrapped in {% raw %} and {% endraw %} commands.

 If you want to add an empty directory, you should add a `.ignore` file into it (e.g., see `resources/logos`).
-This will ensure that cruft actually builds the directories.
+This will ensure that copier actually builds the directories.
-In a post-generation hook, this `.ignore` file will be deleted and you will be left with the empty directory.

 ### Add a New Test